GabyML/w266_final_project/README.md

 In order to run these you will need to get the datasets and models described above from the [public google drive](https://drive.google.com/drive/folders/1nOpc3ULXsW9aIwnMD4uZvD9Uot34RHdL?usp=sharing) of this project

 ## Other Papers' Code
+Before starting our project we studied the code of revelant papers in the subject.
+We concentrated all the relevant repositories [here](https://github.com/aditya-mengani/reducing_gender_and_racial_bias)

 ## Contact
+For any feedback, questions or comments, please contact the authors:

+Gabriela May Lagunes - g.maylagunes@berkeley.edu
+Aditya Mengani - aditya.mengani@ischool.berkeley.edu